nagashiva23/OneNet-Matlab-V-1.0/README.md

-# OneNet — MATLAB Demo for Learned ADMM Reconstruction
+# OneNet — MATLAB version of One Network
 ## Overview

 **Project:** OneNet — A simple MATLAB demo of a learned ADMM-style reconstruction using a small CNN projection network.